Friday, 17 July 2026

 A Herald article Jun 25,by Neil Mackay: SNP’s Trident policy plays into Putin’s hands

 It complements my post here on 23 Jan 2022: Remember it was Ukraine who gave up the Bomb.
 This is a politics writer who has been trendily CND ever since the Cold War 80s days when it was so hegemonically the left fashion around its period in control of Labour.
 So when the Soviet Union existed, he was CND in face of it.
-But no more on face of Putin now after Ukraine.
+But no more in face of Putin now after Ukraine.

 A conversion like Einstein's in 1934.
 Saying that Putin's Russia now poses the same choices.